 - 1/3 cup sliced pitted green olives*

 - 1.5 TB freshly squeezed lemon juice

-- 1/2 cup Labne (Middle Eastern yogurt) or Tahina
+- 1/2 cup Labne (Middle Eastern yogurt, thinned) or Tahina

 - Preheat oven to 400 degrees.

-- Crush the garlic and mix with the other ingredients for the Chermoula, or blend all in a Vitamix.
+- Crush the garlic, then mix with the other ingredients for the Chermoula, or blend all in a Vitamix.

 - Meanwhile, place the bulgur in a large bowl and cover with boiling water.